Omar-Irfan/DSAA/sorting/notes.md

 -quick sort is usually the fastest but has a nasty worst case.
 -if you cannot garauntee that the pivot will be good, avoid quick sort

+## Which sort is the best?
+Use Insertion Sort: IIf your input is small and items are mostly sorted -uses very little space and easy to implement

+Use Bubble Sort: Almost never, only really used for educational purposes.
+Not efficent

+Use Selection Sort: Almost never, only really used for educational purposes.
+Not efficent

+Use Merge Sort: Fast, best case and worst case are the same, if you are worried about worst case scenario use Merge Sort.
+If you are worried about space, merge sort will be expensive (O(n)), if you are using external sorting merge sort is good

+Use Quick Sort: Same time coomplexity as merge sort in avg and best case scenario with much less space complexity.
+One of the most popular sorting algorithims.
+If you dont pick a good pivot though, it will have terrible time complexity.
+If you are worried about worst case dont use this

+What about Heap Sort?
+On avg it is slower than merge or quick sort so ffoor most cases either quick or merge is a better option

+## Other Sorting Algorithims

+## Heap sort
+Heap: ordered binary tree
+max heap: value of parent nodes > value of child nodes -continously create max heaps to find largest item -remove item and place into sorted partition -represent array as tree by just filling in tree from top to bottom while goiing left to right in the array (index 0 is at the top)
+-turn tree into heap (order it)
+-swap highest number with last number in array and remove last number from tree (assume it is sorted) -turn tree into heap again and follow the same steps -do this until array is sorted
+-Time complextity O(n log n) (but slower than merge or quick sort)

+## Can we beat O(n log n)?

+Mathematically it is impossible to beat O(n log n) -This is the fastest possible way to compare items in a list -What if we don't make comparisons?

+## Non-Comparison Sort

+Counting Sort
+Radix Sort

+Comparison sort - Is this element bigger than another element?
+Until every number gets compared

+Non-Comparison Sort - use the way numbers are stored in data to our advantage to sort without comparing, really really complex
+These algorithims only work with fixed length integers in a specified range.
+(Comparison sort work for all types of data) have smaller time complexities than other sorts O(n+k)/O(nk) etc

+## Summary
+-Most of the time we talk of the O(n log n)
+-Quick sort, use when avg matters more than worst case, has O(log(n)) memory -merge is stable and has O(n log n) worst case but has O(n) memory -Selection and Bubble you dont really use
+-Insertion is good for small data and good for nearly sorted data